xaverkapeller/EasyAdapter/README.md

 ## Injecting Views

-You can inject one or multiple `View` instances into any of your model methods by annotating a parameter with the `@InjectView` annotation like this:
+You can inject one or multiple `View` instances into any of the methods of your model or listener interface by annotating a parameter with the `@InjectView` annotation like this:

 ```java
 @OnBind